pramnora/API/README.md

 ## cURL

 Run a MS DOS prompt; and, type in...

 > curl - V

-(...to discover which version you are currently using)
+...to discover which version you are currently using.

 You may go to the following URL address to download the 'latest' cURL version for your particular OS platform: